Meissa: Properties

 Meissa is actually a double star with a companion at an angular separation of 4.41 arcseconds along a position angle of 43.12° (as of 1937).
-This fainter component is of magnitude 5.61 and it has a stellar classification of B0 V, making it a B-type main sequence star.
+This fainter component is of magnitude 5.61 and it has a stellar classification of B0.5 V, making it a B-type main sequence star.
 There is an outlying component, Meissa C, which is an F-type main sequence star with a classification of F8 V. This star in turn may have a very low mass companion that is probably a brown dwarf.

+In 2018, a companion was detected around Meissa A, with a project separation of 10.13 mas.
+However, it was not detected again.

 Ring

 Meissa is surrounded by a ring of nebulosity about 12 degrees across.
 It is thought to be the remains of a supernova explosion, now ionized by the ultraviolet radiation from Meissa itself and some of the surrounding hot stars.

 Cluster

 This star is the dominant member of a 5-million-year-old star-forming region known as the λ Orionis cluster, or Collinder 69.
 The intense ultraviolet energy being radiated by this star is creating the Sh2-264 H II region in the neighboring volume of space, which in turn is surrounded by an expanding ring of cool gas that has an age of about 2–6 million years.
 The expansion of this gaseous ring may be explained by a former binary companion of Meissa that became a Type II supernova.
 Such an event would also explain the star's peculiar velocity with respect to the center of the expanding ring, as the explosion and resulting mass loss could have kicked Meissa out of the system.
 A potential candidate for the supernova remnant is the neutron star Geminga.
 However, the last is unlikely given the distance between Geminga and the cluster.